-- Call Code Grey. - 2) Check to ensure that doors are unlocked and if so, try to reset mag locks at station. - Instructions to reset mag locks: at Cardinal Way nurses station: Turn key to right for 10 seconds.

-- Location of station: Cardinal Way Nurses Station - 3) Assign team members to monitor exit doors until the problem is resolved. - 4) Notify Director of Environmental Services and ED. - 5) Assign team members to complete a resident room check using fire plan checklist and to do ongoing walk about every fifteen minutes until system is reactivated.
+- 1) Call Code Grey. - 2) Check to ensure that doors are unlocked and if so, try to reset mag locks at entrance. - Instructions to reset mag locks: insert key on charge nurse ring and follow instructions on wall - Location of station: vestibule in lobby - 3) Assign team members to monitor exit doors until the problem is resolved. - 4) Notify Director of Environmental Services and ED. - 5) Assign team members to complete a resident room check using fire plan checklist and to do ongoing walk about every fifteen minutes until system is reactivated.

-- 1) Complete room check and monitor exits as assigned. - 2) Take direction from the Incident Manager.
+- 1) Complete room check and monitor exits as assigned. - 2) Take directions from the Incident Manager.